‘Truly thankful’: Thai captives return to Bangkok after over a year in Gaza

 “I don’t think I want him to be far from home again,” Somboon, who comes from Nan province in northern Thailand, told the AFP news agency.

-The five men were released last month in Khan Younis in southern Gaza as part of a ceasefire agreement between Hamas and Israel that paused the 15-month Israeli attacks on Gaza.
+The five men were released last month in Khan Younis in southern Gaza as part of a ceasefire agreement between the Palestinian group Hamas and Israel that paused the 15-month Israeli attacks on Gaza.

 Thai Foreign Minister Maris Sangiampongsa, who escorted the captives back from Israel, expressed relief at their return.
 “This is emotional … to come back to the embrace of their families,” he said.
 “We never gave up and this was the fruit of that.”